MicrosoftDocs/ai-builder/ai-builder-docs/improve-form-processing-performance.md

 ## Interpret your model accuracy score

-Evaluate your accuracy score to identify what your model is struggling to extract.
+Interpret your accuracy score to identify what your model is struggling to extract.
 Model evaluations include recommendations for raising the score.

 To learn how an accuracy score is calculated, go to [Accuracy score](prediction-performance.md#accuracy-score).